Code-Institute-Submissions/Central-Leisure-Club/README.md

 In the home page, I have written a general overview of the leisure centre and have listed the amenities which is again responsive.<br>

-In the Opening Hours and Membership page, I used a bootstrap responsive hover table which scrolls horizontally on smaller screens. https://www.w3schools.com/bootstrap/bootstrap_tables.asp<br>
+In the Opening Hours and Membership page, I used a bootstrap responsive hover table and strip row table which scrolls horizontally on smaller screens. https://www.w3schools.com/bootstrap/bootstrap_tables.asp<br>

 In the Contact Us page, I got the idea of the form box from "I Love Running" website from the LMS on Code Institute.